Red Gerard: 2018 Winter Olympics

 Gerard made his Olympic debut at the 2018 Winter Olympics, where he competed in the slopestyle and big air events for the United States.
 In slopestyle, Gerard won the gold medal.
 This performance itself was rather famous for the events surrounding Gerard; he had overslept in his hotel room after partying late and binge-watching Brooklyn Nine-Nine, lost his jacket, was forced to borrow his roommate's jacket, and accidentally used profanity on live TV after his win.
 He became the first Winter Olympics medalist born in the 2000s.
 Gerard was also the first American gold medalist in the 2018 Winter Olympics and the youngest American to medal in a snowboarding event at the Olympics.
-Sports Illustrated named Gerard as their prediction for the men's snowboarding slopestyle gold medal.
+Before the Olympics, Sports Illustrated picked Gerard as their prediction for the men's snowboarding slopestyle gold medal.

 2022 Winter Olympics

 Gerard competed for Team USA at the 2022 Winter Olympics, where he made the slopestyle final, but narrowly missed out on a medal, placing fourth.
 He also competed in the big air event, where he came fifth.